tnwae/bearded-axe/README.md

 - A clean, modular, object-oriented design amenable to my slim driver or another driver program
 - Support for at least OFF, OBJ, and PLY mesh formats
-- Support for TGA and SGI texture formats
+- Support for at least PNG, TGA, and SGI texture formats
 - Support for per-object and per-scene GLSL shaders
 - 100% free, open source software